Cosmological Constant Effect on Charged and Rotating Black Hole Shadows: Shadow behaviors of charged and rotating black holes

+Therefore, by the help of the above equations of motion, we can obtain the celestial coordinates $\rho$ and $\delta$ in terms of the parameters $\xi_{KS}$ and $\eta_{KS}$.
+Indeed, one finds

 Taking the limit $\ell_{AdS}$ goes to the infinity, we recover the usual the KS black hole equations \cite{Lan:2018lyj}.
-In order to visualise the shadows of KS-AdS black hole, we introduce the celestial coordinates $ \alpha_{KS}$ and $\beta_{KS}$ in the equatorial plane as in the previous model.
-The corresponding behaviors in terms of the $(a,b)$ reduced moduli space are plotted in Fig.\ref{shfa}.
+In order to visualise the shadows of KS-AdS black hole, we introduce the celestial coordinates $\rho$ and $\delta$ in the equatorial plane as in the previous model.
+The corresponding behaviors in terms of the $(a,b)$ reduced moduli space are plotted in Fig.(\ref{shfa}).

 It follows from such a figure that the shadow shape is circular for slowly rotating black hole solutions.
 Moreover, its size depends on the $b$ parameter.
 Indeed, it decreases by increasing $b$.
-For the values of $a$ close to $0.9$, an identical behavior associated with cardioid-like shapes has been remarked passing by a D-shape observed near $a=0.7$.
-A close inspection relying on known result pushes one to suggest that the presence of the charge parameter has considerable effects on the black hole silhouette being heart-shaped.
-This suggestion needs deeper reflections being left for other investigations.
-The size gets smaller by increasing such a parameter.
-We expect that the shadows shrink for very large values of $b$.
+It has been observed similar D-shapes as in the previous model for pertinent values of rotation parameter $a$.\\ Having discussed the shadow behaviors for real horizon radius values, we move to investigate other non-trivial configuration.
+It is known that when massive matter clouds undergo a continual gravitational collapse, the total mass collapses into a spacetime singularity.
+At such a location, the density, pressures and spacetime curvatures become infinite \cite{singg1, singg2}.
+In what follows, we consider the associated geometries.